brookeaddison/pacmen-generator/!README.md

 #How to run:
 To run this project on your machine the first thing you need is to clone all the files in this repository to your machine.
 Drag and drop the index.html file onto your browser window.
+Click "Start Game."
+Click "Add PacMan" as many times as you'd like.
+To restart, refresh your browser.

 #Roadmap to future Improvements:
 In the future I plan to add an update in which each pacman